mmousiou/aMazeD/README.md

 (to initiate linux subsystem on windows) on the file directory containing the game.

+## Upload aMazeD to a site
+To upload aMazeD game to a site you have to upload the contents of appengine file inside public_html directory of your web server.

 ## Sample
 **aMazeD with help!**

 > Demo Site: https://amazed-demo.000webhostapp.com

 > Demo video:
 <p align="left">
   <br />